 By leveraging a PACS, clinicians can easily access their patient information digitally.
 Digital access signifies accelerated and improve care, minimized chances of treatment and prescription errors, in addition to the circumvention of unnecessary testing performed.

-Thanks to DICOM, a worldwide-recognized standard protocol for the administration and transmission of medical images and data, is responsible for the present-day application of PACS.
+DICOM, a worldwide-recognized standard protocol for the administration and transmission of medical images and data, is responsible for the present-day application of PACS.
 To have a better understanding of DICOM and the differences between DICOM and PACS, please continue reading the article.

 Get a more comprehensive understanding of PACS and RIS/PACS integrations by taking a deep dive with our comprehensive PACS and RIS Guide.